MandyIGuess/Mandys-Cut-Items-Mod/README.md

-# Mandys-Cut-Items-Mod
+# Mandy's-Cut-Items-Mod
 This mod is a remake of my 'Removed & Unused Mod' that added, well, removed and unused things back into the game.
 The issue with R&U was that I made the textures for things from scratch (Also I didn't know how to do texture shading back then so it looked very flat and ugly) instead of using the original textures.
 Things were a mess, so I officially canceled it when it's MCreator workspace got corrupted, rendering updates impossible to do.
 I have a release here of the mod's final version if you want to compare it to this new mod.
-You can find it in the Releases tab!
+You can find it in the Releases tab, the second to last one down the list.
+More info about the mod can be found here: https://mcreator.net/node/64554

 ## How To Set Up